SNOMED CT E-Learning Course Guide

 All those taking E-Learning courses need an account on the E-Learning Server.
 To login to your account please type in your user name (e.g. email address) and password.
 If you do not already have a SNOMED CT E-Learning login then please create an account here.
 Once you have received your initial password, you will be able to update your password and also add additional details to your student profile.

 4.1.
 Viewing Resources

 Table 1.
-Requirements for viewing E-Learning presentations
+Minimum requirements for viewing E-Learning presentations and assessments

-One of the following browsers (no requirement for Flash Player)
+One of the following browsers

 Other browsers supporting HTML5 may work but this is not confirmed by the providers of software that generates the presentation packages.

-Note: If a presentation is updated you may still find you still see an earlier version you viewed before the update.
+Note: If a presentation is updated you may find that you still see an earlier version you viewed before the update.
 This is due to an older version of the presentation held in your web-browser cache.
 This may play rather than correctly downloading the updated version.
 To resolve this issue, please clear your web-browser cache and restart your browser.
 For details on how to clear the cache of most web-browsers see http://www.wikihow.com/Clear-Your-Browsers-Cache.

 2. Login using your email address and password.

 - You should have received your password in an email.
 If not then see the note below: